The Pr-Exilic Prophet Amos - עָמוֹס - lived in the Eighth Century BC and was a common herdsman and keeper of sycamore fig trees (7:1

 15 And the LORD took me as I followed the flock, and the LORD said unto me, Go, prophesy unto my people Israel.

 16 Now therefore hear thou the word of the LORD:

+Thou sayest, Prophesy not against Israel, and drop not thy word against the house of Isaac.
 17 Therefore thus saith the LORD; Thy wife shall be an harlot in the city, and thy sons and thy daughters shall fall by the sword, and thy land shall be divided by line; and thou shalt die in a polluted land: and Israel shall surely go into captivity forth of his land.

+1 Thus hath the Lord GOD shewed unto me: and behold a basket of summer fruit.
+2 And he said, Amos, what seest thou?
+And I said, A basket of summer fruit.
+Then said the LORD unto me, The end is come upon my people of Israel; I will not again pass by them any more.
 3 And the songs of the temple shall be howlings in that day, saith the Lord GOD: there shall be many dead bodies in every place; they shall cast them forth with silence.

 4 Hear this, O ye that swallow up the needy, even to make the poor of the land to fail,

 5 Saying, When will the new moon be gone, that we may sell corn? and the sabbath, that we may set forth wheat, making the ephah small, and the shekel great, and falsifying the balances by deceit?

 6 That we may buy the poor for silver, and the needy for a pair of shoes; yea, and sell the refuse of the wheat?